Tekes Bagua City: Ancient Wisdom in Urban Form

 Culture, Nature, and Daily Life

 Tekes offers more than geometry.
-It gives travelers a close-up look at traditional life in Xinjiang.
+It gives travellers a close-up look at traditional life in Xinjiang.
 Around the town, you’ll find family-run restaurants serving hand-pulled noodles, lamb kebabs, and local milk tea.
-At open-air markets, Kazakh artisans sell handmade textiles, leatherwork, and silver jewelry.
+At open-air markets, Kazakh artisans sell handmade textiles, leatherwork, and silver jewellery.
 Local musicians often play Uyghur folk songs in the squares, creating a relaxed and welcoming vibe.

 Tekes Bagua Streets